Rola- Truman Show

 It is the fear that moves and burdens the people,

-that is also fuelled by politicians and media.
+that is fuelled by politicians, media, and others.

 Because of this we are manipulable and we can be controlled optimally.

 For the unexperienced the fear to lose against the enemy